 Sins Nature and Character

 How does sin seize the law as an opportunity?
-In the previous verse, Paul mentions that the law aggravates lusts and passions within him.
-Paul now goes on to explain that in further detail in Romans 7:8.
-Dr. Martyn Lloyd-Jones says that sin uses the law as a starting point to prove a result.
+In the previous verse, Paul mentions that the law aggravates lusts and passions within him and now he explains that in further detail.
+In the sermon on Romans 7:8 titled “Sin’s Nature and Character,” Dr. Martyn Lloyd-Jones says that sin uses the law as a starting point to prove a result.
 The result is that sin essentially wreaks havoc in a person’s heart, producing lusts and desires in an evil sense.
 It uses the law as a fulcrum to completely take over in a powerful way.
-The law shows us how truly sinful we are because it is a guideline of how to live.
-We would never see our need for salvation if we did not understand how powerful sin was.
-What does this tell us?
+The law shows how truly sinful people are because it is a guideline of how to live.
+Humanity would never see its need for salvation if it did not understand how powerful sin is.
 It further explains the nature and character of sin.
-Sin ignites rebellion in us causing us to become independent, feeling that we no longer need a God.
-This leads to complete lawlessness and destroys any order of discipline in our lives.
-The Doctor provides some modern-day illustrations of how we see this evident in our daily lives.
+Sin ignites rebellion and causes people to become independent, feeling that they no longer need a God.
+This leads to complete lawlessness and destroys any order of discipline.
+Dr. Lloyd-Jones provides some modern-day illustrations of how this is evident in daily life.

 Additional Scripture Translations

 8But sin, taking an opportunity through the commandment, produced in me coveting of every kind; for apart from the Law sin is dead.

 8But sin, taking occasion by the commandment, wrought in me all manner of concupiscence.
 For without the law sin was dead.